-09-11-1885 D.H.
+09-11-1885 – 03-02-1930 D.H.
 Lawrence (David Herbert Richards Lawrence) – Born in Eastwood, Nottinghamshire, England.
 He was an English novelist, poet, playwright, essayist, literary critic, and painter.
-In March 1912 Lawrence met Frieda Weekly, with whom he was to share the rest of his life.
+In March 1912 Lawrence met Frieda Weekly, his life partner.
 While he was writing Women In Love in Cornwall during 1916-1917, Lawrence developed a strong and possibly romantic relationship with a Cornish farmer named William Henry Hocking.
 Although it is not clear if their relationship was sexual, Frieda said she believed it was.
 Lawrence’s fascination with the theme of homosexuality, which is overtly manifested in Women In Love, could be related to his own sexual orientation.
 In a letter written during 1913, he writes, “I should like to know why nearly every man that approaches greatness tends to homosexuality, whether he admits it or not…” He is also quoted as saying, “I believe the nearest I’ve come to perfect love was with a young coal-miner when I was about 16.”
-Lawrence is best known for his novels The Fox (made into a film, 1967), Sons and Lovers, The Rainbow, Women In Love, and Lady Chatterley’s Lover.
+Lawrence is best known for his novels The Fox, Sons and Lovers, The Rainbow, Women In Love, and Lady Chatterley’s Lover.
+The Fox had a lesbian theme and was made into a film in 1967.
 Lawrence died at the age of 44 in Vence, France from complications of tuberculosis.

 09-11-1911 – 10-02-1971 Bola de Nieve (born Ignacio Jacinto Villa Fernández) – Born in Guanabacoa, La Habana, Cuba.
 He was a Cuban singer-pianist and songwriter.
 He worked as a chauffeur and played piano for silent films.
 In the early 1930s, Cuban singer Rita Montaner hired Bola as an accompanist.
 Bola later developed his own original style as pianist and singer.
 He toured widely in Europe and the Americas.
 He was openly gay.

 09-11-1913 – 06-15-2000 Barbara Macdonald – Born in Pomona, California.
 She was a social worker, lesbian feminist, and ageism activist.
-Her activism inspired the formation of the group Old Lesbians Oraganizing for Change.
+Her activism inspired the formation of the group Old Lesbians Organizing for Change.
 When she attended Santa Ana Junior College from 1932 to 1937, she was nearly expelled for being a lesbian.
 In 1974, she retired as a social worker and in the same year, she met Cynthia Rich, who was teaching a feminist workshop that Macdonald attended.
-In 1983, Rich and Macdonald, published Look Me in the Eye: Women, Aging and Ageism.
-Rich and Macdonal would be together for twenty-six years.
+In 1983, Macdonald and Rich, published Look Me in the Eye: Women, Aging and Ageism.
+Macdonald and Rich would be together for twenty-six years.
 In the last four years of her life, she suffered from debilitating memory loss.
 She died of Alzheimer’s disease on June 15, 2000.

 09-11-1962 Kristy McNichol – Born in Los Angeles, California.
 She is an American actress and singer.
 McNichol is known for her roles as Letitia “Buddy” Lawrence on the television drama series Family and as Barbara Weston on the sitcom Empty Nest.
-On January 6, 2012 she publicly announced she is a lesbian and had been living with her partner, Martie Allen, for 20 years.
+On January 6, 2012, she publicly announced she’s a lesbian and had been living with her partner, Martie Allen, for 20 years.
 She stated she chose to come out to help younger gay women deal with bullying.

 09-11-1984 Mayssa Pessoa – Born in Joäo Pessoa, Brazil.
 She is a Brazilian handball goalkeeper who plays for CSM Bucuresti in the Romanian League and the Brazilian national team.
 She was one of nearly two dozen out LGBT Olympians at the London games.
 She was named All-Star Goalkeeper of the Pan American Championship, 2013.
 She also received the MVP of the Bucharest Trophy, 2014.